 I hope that it will take less than 15 years to get cycling so well rooted in Warsaw commuters' minds.

 * TfL used to be London Transport (pron.
-Lana Chainspaw) until 2000, when passengers became customers and a target-focused modal delivery approach based on optimising key performance indicators replaced good service.
+Lana Chainspaw) until 2000, when 'passengers' became 'customers' and a 'target-focused modal delivery approach based on the ongoing optimisation of key performance indicators' replaced 'good service'.

 This time last year:

 End of the azure week